ethandudu/PyCheckerSMS/README.md

 - Git clone the repository
 - Install the required packages using `pip install -r requirements.txt`
-- Change the configuration in the `config.py` file
-- Run the script using `python3 pychecksms.py`
+- Import the module in your script using `import pycheckersms`
-- (Optional) Add the script to your crontab to run it at regular intervals
+- (Optional) You can setup a cron job to run the script at regular intervals

+## Example usage
+Check the `example.py` file for an example usage of the module.

 ## License